 Making a cereal bracelet, necklace, or ring is easy enough for a preschooler to do on their own, so it’s a great edible kid’s craft!
 While my daughter thinks it’s awesome for a good night snack, it would also be fun for a slumber party with multiple girls.
-The only supplies required are Kellogg’s Froot Loops or Apple Jacks and elastic cord.
-Divide the cereal by colors into cupcake liners (this is also another great preschooler activity!).
+The only supplies required are any sort of cereal with a hole in the center and elastic cord.
+For an extra learning component, divide the cereal by colors into cupcake liners (this is also another great preschooler activity!).

 Cut a length of elastic cord for the piece of jewelry that you are making.
 I would cut at least 24″ for a necklace, 8″ for a bracelet, and 2″ for a ring.
 Of course, this can be altered to the size of your child.
 After cutting the cord, let your child begin to string the cereal on the cord.

 I always encourage my daughter to create a pattern, but her favorite is the rainbow ROY G. BIV pattern.

 Continue stringing cereal on the cords until they are full.
 Tie the ends in a knot, and that’s it!

 For more preschooler ideas, see the Handprint the Alphabet Series!